 - The Ausangate local community is one of the only few shepherding (raising lamas and alpacas) communities left in the world.

 Booking online vs. booking in Cusco

-Instead of pre-booking online, you can save over $125 USD by booking in person directly in Cusco (60-100 soles = $17-30), and you receive the same exact tour!
+If you just want to go, whether it’s in a small or big group, then instead of pre-booking online, wait till you get to Cusco.
+You can save over $125 USD by booking in person directly in Cusco (60-100 soles = $17-30).
+But you won’t know exactly what will you get.

-Another reason not to book the tour online in advance is that fact that you can rarely change the date of your trip.
+Another reason to consider not booking the tour online in advance is that fact that you can rarely change the date of your trip.
 Why is this important?
 One day you get great views, another there is a snowstorm and you don’t see anything.
 If it’s bad weather, you won’t be able to see much.

 The weather cannot be predicted more than a day in advance so when you book last minute you can actually make sure you go when it’s nice and sunny out.
 I actually had to change my original plan and do the hike on a different day, as it was hailing and snowing for a few days.

 What to pack for Rainbow Mountain?